jalombar/starsmasher/README.md

 - [ ] Improve documentation
 - [ ] Update README
 - [ ] Add in references to papers and algorithms
-- [ ] Integrate equations of state to handle planet-planet collisions (This development is actually in stand-by; if you are interested to continue it, please contact us.
+- [ ] Integrate equations of state to handle planet-planet collisions (This development is actually in stand-by; if you are interested to continue it, please contact us).

 ## Installation
 [Installing StarSmasher](https://github.com/jalombar/starsmasher/blob/master/documentation/installation.md)